 Get your face right in there.

-What I learned, though, is that if you don’t need your lasagna to hold together with awesome sliceability, and you’re more the kind of person who is okay with scooping it out with a spoon and straight into your mouth or I guess a plate if you’re normal, then you are in for a real lasagna treat when you make it the Super Saucy Way which basically just means you use a little more filling and you boil your noodles prior to baking.
+I like to call this lasagna Super Saucy, which honestly I love.
+What I learned through the endless rounds of making it, is that if you don’t need your lasagna to hold together with awesome sliceability.
+And if you’re more the kind of person who is okay with scooping it out with a spoon and straight into your mouth, then you are in for a real lasagna treat when you make it the Super Saucy Way.

 This pan of hot melted cheese I MEAN LASAGNA, while not at all clean and tidy like lasagna is supposed to be, was actually my favorite – it was so saucy, so soupy at first, but absolute lasagna perfection the next day with just the right amount of moisture and a clean(er) sliceability once it was completely cooled.